leiligang/learnGit/readme.txt

 Git is free software distributed under the GPL.
 Git has a mutabler index called stage.
 Git tracks changes of files.
-Cteate a new branch is quick.
+Cteate a new branch is quick and Simple.